summerscope/arxiv-sanity-preserver/README.md

 I have a simple shell script that runs these commands one by one, and every day I run this script to fetch new papers, incorporate them into the database, and recompute all tfidf vectors/classifiers.
 More details on this process below.

 **protip: numpy/BLAS**: The script `analyze.py` does quite a lot of heavy lifting with numpy.
 I recommend that you carefully set up your numpy to use BLAS (e.g. OpenBLAS), otherwise the computations will take a long time.
 With ~25,000 papers and ~5000 users the script runs in several hours on my current machine with a BLAS-linked numpy.

+### Search queries

+To run the script which hits the arXiv API and see some results in your terminal, play around with this:
+`python list_papers.py --search-query="cat:cs.LG+AND+all:fair+OR+cat:cs.LG+all:ethical" | less`

 ### Running online